Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Topological classification for three isolated fixed points

-The preimage of this structure in $\wcp / T^1 \cong \sph^3$ is an unknot, $\bar{c}$, with a tubular neighborhood $\bar{U}$, and three separating disks, denoted by $\bar{V}_i$, as depicted in Figure \ref{f:orbitspace}.
+The preimage in $\wcp / T^1 \cong \sph^3$ of this structure on $Y$ consists of an unknot, $\bar{c}$, with a tubular neighborhood $\bar{U}$, and three separating disks, denoted by $\bar{V}_i$, as depicted in Figure \ref{f:orbitspace}.
 We can use these to define the invariants of the action.

-Orient $\sph^3$ by the orientation of $\Delta^2$ followed by the orientation of the orbit of the induced circle action on $\sph^3$.
-Our choice of $T^1 \subgp T^2$ as the second basis element guarantees that this orientation of $\sph^3$ followed by the orientation of the orbit of $T^1$ on $\wcp$ is the orientation of $\wcp$ as required.
+Orient $\sph^3$ by the orientation of $\Delta^2$, followed by the orientation of the orbit of the induced circle action on $\sph^3$.
+Our choice of $T^1 \subgp T^2$ as the second basis element guarantees that this orientation of $\sph^3$, followed by the orientation of the orbit of $T^1$ on $\wcp$, is the orientation of $\wcp$, as required.